 We used a stochastic, closed-loop simulation model of the Fraser River sockeye salmon management system to explore how differences in aggregate variability may influence conservation outcomes for Fraser River sockeye salmon.
 The model includes CU-specific population dynamics and harvesting, as well as process variance and deviations between target and realized catches (i.e. outcome uncertainty).
 The dynamics of each CU were simulated using age-structured, Ricker stock recruit models (Ricker 1975)

-Equation 3 Ri,y=Si,yeαi-βiSi,y
+Equation 3 Ri,y=Si,yeαi-βiSi,y+wi

-where i represents a CU, R the number of recruits, and S the number of spawners in year y.
-The parameter α represents the number of recruits produced per spawner at low abundance and β the density-dependent parameter, the reciprocal of the number of spawners that maximizes recruitment.
-This model is commonly arranged to account for normally distributed process error wi as(Peterman 1981)
+where i represents a CU, y is a given year, R the number of recruits, and S the number of spawners.
+The parameter α represents the number of recruits produced per spawner at low abundance, while β is the density-dependent parameter that represents the reciprocal of the number of spawners that maximizes recruitment.
+This model is commonly re-arranged so that process error wi can be estimated as normally distributed (Peterman 1981)

 Equation 4 log⁡(Ri,ySi,y)=αi- βiSi,y+ wi

-wi~ normal(0, σi)
+wi~ normal(0, σp, i2)

 A subset of sockeye salmon CUs exhibit persistent cycles in spawner abundance with highly abundant returns occurring every four years.
 This dominant cycle line is followed by one subdominant and two weak return years.
 Although the specific mechanism that drives these cycles remains unclear, ecological interactions between cycle lines are likely responsible (e.g. predator abundance tracking juvenile sockeye salmon abundance at a one-two year lag (Ricker 1997)).
 The productivity of CUs with cyclic dynamics is generally estimated with an extended version of the Ricker model (the Larkin model; Larkin 1971), which accounts for interactions between brood years.
-In this case, we also used the Larkin model to forward simulate the dynamics of cyclic CUs (details of model structure and simulations in Appendix).
-Whether we simulated dynamics for a given CU using a Ricker or Larkin model followed assignments made in the most recent Wild Salmon Policy assessment (DFO in press; Table 1).
+In this case, we also used the Larkin model to forward simulate the dynamics of cyclic CUs (details of model structure and simulations in Appendix; DFO in press; Table 1).

-To parameterize each CU’s stock-recruit relationship we used median estimates of α, β, and σ generated from an external, CU-specific Bayesian stock recruit analysis (ref to FRSSI).
-To account for autocorrelation and incorporate covariation among CUs we simulated deviations from the stock-recruitment relationship as
+To parameterize each CU’s stock-recruit relationship we used median estimates of α, β, and σp generated from an external, CU-specific Bayesian stock recruit analysis (ref to FRSSI, Table 1).
+To account for temporal autocorrelation and incorporate covariation among CUs we simulated deviations from the stock-recruitment relationship as

 Equation 5 wi,y=wi,y-1τ+ ri,y